mwolson/node-style-guide/Readme.md

 be 120 characters per line.

 Some may prefer 80-column lines, but with the emergence of wide-screen monitors and disuse of printed page, the effort involved to foist that on new hires is not worth it.
-In fact, it tends to make code less easy to digest.
+In fact, it tends to make code less easy to digest, because it makes the code take up more lines and vertical space.
 So we enforce 100-column lines instead for code.

 That said, you should make every effort to avoid signficant levels of indentation.